CRA Product Classification: Is Your Product Default, Important, or Critical?

 Full list from Annex III, Part II:

-- Hypervisors and container runtime systems supporting virtualized execution
+- Hypervisors and container runtime systems that support virtualised execution of operating systems and similar environments

 - Tamper-resistant microprocessors